String Orchestra, Chamber Music and Piano Studies Camp

 All inquiries and questions should be directed to Linda Kirkpatrick via email or by phone at 410-857-2550.

-Students will be housed in the Garden Apartments on campus.
-Three to four students will be assigned to each apartment.
+UPDATE: Students will be housed two to a room in the Blanche Ward dormintory on campus.
 If you have a roommate preference, please indicate so on the application.

 Dr. Linda Kirkpatrick